DavidRaisch/dhbw4_af_project/README.md

 This project folder contains various modules and functionalities aimed at achieving autonomous driving.

+## Lane_Detection

+This file is using the input Image and analyzes it for the borders of the path.

+### Description

+- **Purpose:** Detects Borders of the Path based on the Input
+- **Implementation:** Implemented in Python with image processing using `numpy` and `scipy`.
+- **Operation:** detect: Generates a Gray-Scaling-Image, recognizes Borders and checks if left or right in detect method.

+## PathPlanning

+This file generates a Path based on the Borders of the detected Borders.

+### Description

+- **Purpose:** Plans a Path for the vehicle to follow.
+- **Implementation:** Implemented in Python using `numpy`.
+- **Operation:** plan: Uses the Edges of the path to calculate the Points in the Middle of the Road.
+These are used to calculate the curvature.

 ## Lateral Control

 This file contains a lateral control for determining vehicle steering angles using either pure pursuit or Stanley methods.